thakaredeep0-cmyk/Pixel-Breeze/README.md

-# Pixel Breeze 🌬️✨

-Welcome to **Pixel Breeze**, a creative marketing agency where ideas flow like the breeze and pixels speak louder than words.
+# 🎨 Pixel-Breeze

 ## 🚀 About Us
-We are a digital-first marketing agency helping brands create powerful online presence through:
+We are a digital-first marketing agency helping brands create a powerful online presence through:
 - 🎨 Graphic Design
 - 📱 Social Media Marketing
-- 📈 Performance Marketing
+- 📊 Performance Marketing
-- 📝 Content Creation
+- ✍️ Content Creation

+---

 ## 💡 What We Do
 - Build engaging **posters, videos, and ads**